Best bike trailers for kids 2026: Bring your little ones along for the ride

-The best bike trailers for kids can be pricey, but they're durable and will see you through until all your offspring are self-propelled.
+The best bike trailers for kids will require a bit of investment, but they're durable and will see you through until all your youngsters are self-propelled.
 Once that happens, you may be able to convert your trailer to carry pets or cargo.
-If not, there's a ready-resale market to tap into.
+And if you no longer need it, they tend to keep their value enough to make them worth reselling.

-Below, you'll find our selection of the Best bike trailers for kids, all of which we've used extensively ourselves.
+Below, you'll find our selection of the best bike trailers for kids, all of which we've used ourselves extensively.
 We've also got a separate guide to the best kids' bike helmets, which we'd recommend you always use.
 Further down the page, we have recommendations on how to choose the best bicycle trailer for your children.

 Specifications